mui/material-ui/docs/src/pages/guides/interoperability/interoperability.md

 Material-UI has a rich theme structure that you can take advantage of for color manipulations, transitions, media queries, and more.

-By using the Material-UI's Provider, the theme will be available for the context as well (emotion or styled-components, depending on your configuraiton).
+By using the Material-UI ThemeProvider, the theme will be available in the theme context of the styled engine too (emotion or styled-components, depending on your configuration).

 You are encouraged to share the same theme object between Material-UI and your styles.